-Click here to make your reservations.
-I recommend site 15 – 17 as they are flat and have easy access to the facilities and the path down to the Blue Spring.
+Click here to make your reservation.
+I recommend sites 15 – 17 as they are flat and have easy access to the facilities and the path down to the Blue Spring.

 Tips for Visiting Blue Springs

-- The manatees visit the St. Johns River all year long but are only found in great abundance in Blue Springs Run during the colder months of the year.
+- Visit during the Winter.
+The manatees visit the St. Johns River all year long but are only found in great abundance in Blue Springs Run during the colder months of the year.